Golovkin suffers first loss of pro career as Alvares prevails

-(Reuters) - Gennady Golovkin suffered the first loss of his professional career after Saul ‘Canelo’ Alvares clinched an epic middleweight world title fight in Las Vegas on Saturday.
+(Reuters) - Gennady Golovkin suffered the first loss of his professional career when Saul ‘Canelo’ Alvares won an epic middleweight world title fight in Las Vegas on Saturday.

-A year after their first fight ended in a controversial draw, Alvares survived a late barrage from Golovkin to clinch a points decision in front of a frenzied capacity crowd at T-Mobile Arena.
+A year after their first fight ended in a controversial draw, Alvares clinched a points decision that again divided experts in what many thought could have gone the other way.

+The fight, in front of a sellout, celebrity-studded crowd that included Mike Tyson, actor Will Smith and basketballer LeBron James at T-Mobile Arena, lived up to its billing as the best two pound-for-pound fighters in the world.

-Golovkin landed some huge head shots in the closing rounds, opening a big cut above Alvares’ left eye, but the Mexican held on to improve his career record to 50-1-2, including 34 knockouts.
+Golovkin landed some big blows to the head in the closing rounds, opening a cut above Alvares’ left eye, but the Mexican prevailed to improve his career record to 50-1-2, including 34 knockouts.

 Golovkin fell to 38-1-1, with 34 knockouts.